Mozart's Domestic Pets: His Life Companions

 Mozart spent his childhood in the idyllic surroundings of the majestic Alps

-Stari: His Favorite Bird
+Stari: Mozart Favorite Bird

 European starling birds are known for being great natural singers